frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/sites.md

 ### Adding a new site

-To add a new site, execute the following command in your bench instance :
+To add a new site, execute the following command in your bench instance:

 `bench new-site SITENAME`